ashokmarkkandan/BabySitter/README.txt

 This is a sample project created to satisfy the following requirments with TDD methodology using Java programming language.

+Note: if you are trying pull the files use "data" instead of origin in your git command.

 Babysitter Kata